Kaz-dev/AIChatbot/README.md

 This is a [Django](http://www.djangoproject.com) project that you can use as the starting point to develop your own and deploy it on an [OpenShift](https://github.com/openshift/origin) cluster.

-**NOTE:** This is the latest version of this example with Django 2.2 LTS which works with RHEL/Centos 8 and Python 3 only.
-If you are looking for the version for RHEL/Centos 7 or Python 2, it's in the [master branch](https://github.com/sclorg/django-ex/tree/master).
+**NOTE:** This version contains obsolete Django 1.11.x LTS which works with RHEL/Centos 7 and Python 2.
+Consider switching to RHEL/Centos 8 and Python 3 with Django 2.2.x LTS in [branch 2.2.x](https://github.com/sclorg/django-ex/tree/2.2.x).

 The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.